AhmedThahir/DSA/readme.md

 ## Problem Statement

-To implement a College Database Management System, using as many concepts from Data Structures and Algorithms as possible.
+To implement a Sports Database Management System, using as many concepts from Data Structures and Algorithms as possible.

 ## Ideas